The Mercer's Company Charity

 Continuing the work we began with the Department of Education in November 2018, we’ll also test new ways of recruiting more volunteers from different backgrounds.
 In the USA, 61% of members are from families new to Scouts and 75% of new parents from their early years programme went on to become volunteers.
 We're hoping to see positive results here in the UK, too.

-Please note: Scout Groups do not have permission to start early years provision outside of these pilots.
+Please note: Scout Groups do not have permission to start early years provision outside these pilots.
 Unofficial provision is against our rules, could affect the results of the pilots and is not insured.
 The existing Squirrels programme, run under a Memorandum of Understanding with Scouts NI is not affected by the pilot schemes in Greater London.

-In 2019 The Mercers Company provided funding for 20 Early Years pilots to open across London in the 30% most deprived areas over a three year period.
-In addition to providing funding for two members of the team and a start up grant for each section, their funding enabled us to produce a range of resources and age specific training in order to support the volunteers running the pilots.
+In 2019 The Mercers Company provided funding for 20 Early Years pilots to open across London in the 30% most deprived areas over a three-year period.
+In addition to providing funding for two members of the team and a start-up grant for each section, their funding enabled us to produce a range of resources and age specific training in order to support the volunteers running the pilots.

 By the end of March 2022 these pilots will have resulted in engaging with 280 children, 66 adults and 280 parents and carers supporting then to build Skills for Life.
-We'll have tested ways of engaing new communities and developed tools and resources to support the scale up of Early Years Scouting.
+We'll have tested ways of engaging new communities and developed tools and resources to support the scale up of Early Years Scouting.